uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 # Marking

+* Usually all teammates will share the same mark.
-* Individual students marks will be reduced if that student is found to not be contributing.
+* An individual student's marks will be reduced if the instructor (or a TA in consultation with the instructor) finds that:
+    * The student is not contributing or contributing significantly less than their teammates.
+    * The individual student is significantly preventing their teammates from participating or contributing.
+    * The individual student's is significantly misusing git/github/heroku/other software tools.
+    * The indivudual student is engaging in significant "intellectual violence."
+        * Intellectual violence is when one teammate uses their skill, knowledge, or experience, to intimidate or control the other teammate(s) rather than sharing and helping them learn.
+    * The individual student is not communicating or only communicating very rarely with their team.
-    * Or if an individual student does not complete the feedback form.
+    * The individual student does not complete the peer feedback form (-1 mark for each part 1-4).
+* Any concerns about teamwork must be brought to the instructor's (not the TA) attention *by email* well before the last lab.
+    * It takes time to investigate these things.

 ## Project Part 0: Group Formation